Humanity & Inclusion in Sri Lanka

-The predicament of people with disabilities within Sri Lanka has been exacerbated by three decades of armed conflict.
+The predicament of people with disabilities within Sri Lanka has been exacerbated by three decades of armed conflict and natural disasters.
 Following the Tsunami in 2004, Sri Lanka suffered extensive damage, both physically and socially.

-- Inclusive Rural Development
+- Inclusive employment

 Inclusive Rural Development

 This project worked to reduce poverty in Uva and Central Provinces by:

 - Improving sustainable livelihoods and creating employment opportunities for women and people with disabilities

 - Promoting climate-resilient and inclusive socio-economic development by supporting the growth of small and medium enterprises and improving business development services and environmental support

 2,000 individuals have been employed and 60 business development service providers have benefited.